dariomrk/EvalExpression/README.md

 - Clone this repo `git clone https://github.com/dariomrk/eval-expression.git`
 - The source (`/src`) is comprised of four projects:
-  - `Lexer`: converts the string expression representation into tokens
+  - `Lexer`: converts the string expression into tokens
   - `Parser`: builds an abstract syntax tree
   - `Interpreter`: evaluates the tree
   - `Core`: wraps the evaluation pipeline with the `Evaluate(...)` method